 Student Support Services

 The Academic Literacies Module (AW6001 / AW6012) is an additional module designed to provide support for full time postgraduate international students for whom English is a second language.
 The aim of the module is to equip international students with the practical skills necessary to succeed at UL while enhancing your learning experience.

-Campus Life Services have contingency plans in place to provide assistance and support to students living on campus.
+Campus Life Services have contingency plans in place to provide assistance and support to students living on campus during COVID-19.
 All students will have a single room in a shared house.
 Students living on campus should continue to take personal responsibility for their own health and follow the advice on preventative measures which have been published and extensively circulated by the HSE and are available here.